FreeCAD/FreeCAD-documentation/wiki/FEM_Example_Capacitance_Two_Balls.md

 -   The two smaller spheres are fused together and then that fusion is is cut from the bigger sphere.

  <img alt="" src=images/Two_balls_model_full.png  style="width   *1000px;">
-*The model of the Two balls*
+*The initial model*

 ## Analysis container and its objects

-8 object types are needed for this electrostatic analysis   *
+The objects used in this electrostatic analysis   *

 1.  <img alt="" src=images/FEM_Analysis.svg  style="width   *24px;"> Analysis container
 2.  <img alt="" src=images/FEM_SolverElmer.svg  style="width   *24px;"> SolverElmer